delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 This is a good video from 3blue1brown about the secureness of 256 bit security:

 https://www.youtube.com/watch?v=S9JGmA5_unY

+# Blockchain

+Blockchain is a new datastructure and unless you're living under a rock you would probably have heard of it.
+Let's approach blockchain from a datastructure standpoint.

+The blockchain is an immutable linked-list of blocks of transactions.

+Each block has a "name" - it is identified by a hash using the SHA256 hash algorithm and the name is stored in the __header__ of a block.
+Each block points to the previous block in the chain.
+The previous block is called the "parent" block.
+Each block contains the hash of its parent inside its own header.

+This creates a __chain__ of __blocks__ going all the way back to the original block, called the __genesis block__.

 # If you enjoyed this article, connect with me to learn more like this :)
 [LinkedIn](https://www.linkedin.com/in/brandonls/) | [Website](www.brandonskerritt.github.io) | Twitter